 - Step 2 - Select any vertex as starting point for traversal.
 Visit that vertex and push it on to the Stack.

 - Step 3 - Visit any one of the non-visited adjacent vertices of a vertex which is at the top of stack and push it on to the stack.

 - Step 4 - Repeat step 3 until there is no new vertex to be visited from the vertex which is at the top of the stack.

 - Step 5 - When there is no new vertex to visit then use back tracking and pop one vertex from the stack.

 - Step 6 - Repeat steps 3, 4 and 5 until stack becomes Empty.

 - Step 7 - When stack becomes Empty, then produce final spanning tree by removing unused edges from the graph

-Back tracking is coming back to the vertex from which we came to current vertex.
+Back tracking is coming back to the vertex from which we reached the current vertex.